Sprouting Seeds for Big Nutrition or a Classroom Activity

 If you have never "sprouted" before and you want to do this for a classroom activity, you might want to try it at home first so you can make your own observations.

-As with any lesson, you will have a better idea of what to expect if you try it out before presenting it to a class.
+As with any lesson, you will have a better idea of what to expect if you actually try the activity before presenting it to a class.
 It will also give you an idea of what kinds of seeds work best.

 Day one: Your seeds should have been soaked the night before -- this gives them a "head start".
 They should be drained and rinsed in the morning.
 By the end of the school day you may see some of the seeds have split and a little white "knob" appears on some of them.